 How can I make sure my short-term rental in Nova Scotia is accessible now and in the future?

-What financial support is available to help make my short-term rental accessible, and how can I apply?
+What financial support is available to help make my short-term rental accessible?